andgineer/bombard/README.rst

         extract:  # get token for next requests
             token:

-In first request you can get security token as in example above.
+In the first request, you can get a security token as in the example above.

-And use it in next requests:
+Then use it in subsequent requests:

 .. code-block:: yaml